bxlab/cmdb-quantbio/assignments/lab/metagenomics/assignment/index.md

 NODE_14_length_235766_cov_39.967778	root;cellular organisms;Bacteria;Terrabacteria group;Firmicutes;Bacilli;Bacillales;Staphylococcaceae;Staphylococcus;Staphylococcus haemolyticus;Staphylococcus haemolyticus JCSC1435
 ```

 But do this programmatically by tallying up the taxonomic composition of your sample at various levels of taxonomic hierarchy.
+(The levels of hierarchy are separated by semicolons in the original KRAKEN output)

 **Be sure to submit the code/process that you use.**